gomoni/gonix/README.md

 ## Busybox-like command line tool

-Can be built and run like busybox or a toybox.
+Can be built and executed like busybox or a toybox.

 ```sh
 ./gonix cat /etc/passwd /etc/resolv.conf | md5sum